 Corporate Risk Management is the operative credit risk management function for Erste Hungary's corporate business.
 It is responsible for the formal and material verification, recommendation and approval of all corporate credit risks of Erste Hungary.
 Corporate Risk Management is also responsible for credit risk management for all credit applications where the amount involved exceeds the approval limits granted to the respective subsidiary.
 This unit covers SMEs, municipalities, large corporate's, and real estate risks.
 Corporate Risk Management provides specific credit risk reports on the aforementioned portfolios of Erste Hungary and is in charge of process development for corporate credit risk management and of the implementation of Erste Group standards for these asset classes.
-This department is also responsible for establishing and monitoring appropriate credit analysis as well as monitoring processes and systems for corporate Risk Management is covering also the counterparty risk management functions as well as the controls over market risks and liquidity risks.
+This department is also responsible for establishing and monitoring appropriate credit analysis as well as monitoring processes and systems for corporate business at the subsidiary level and coordinating and reviewing corporate credit and project analysis adopted across the business.
+Corporate Risk Management is covering also the counterparty risk management functions as well as the controls over market risks and liquidity risks.
 The department is approving and allocating the treasury limits for corporate and institutional clients, and also monitoring the daily exposures and limit violations.
 The market risk control area is monitoring the open foreign currency positions, the value at risk exposures and sensitivities in terms FX risks as well as in Interest Rate risks of Erste Hungary.
 As control tasks related to asset-liability management, the liquidity risk functions are also covered by the market risk area.
 Corporate Risk Management is responsible for also solving problem credits in area of corporate and municipal customers.
 It has restructuring and workout of arms dealing with different levels problem clients.